danielsaidi/MockingKit/Sources/MockingKit/MockingKit.docc/Getting-Started.md

 ## Creating a mock

-MockingKit can be used to mock any protocol or class, for instance when unit testing or mocking not yet implemented functionality.
+MockingKit can be used to mock any protocol or class, for instance when unit testing or to fake not yet implemented functionality.

-For instance, say that you have a `MyProtocol` protocol:
+For instance, say that you have this protocol:

 ```swift
 protocol MyProtocol {